What is web accessibility?

 Accessible web design addresses the needs of more than just those with disabilities or with sensory impairments.
-Users accessing the information via hand held devices such as Smart Phones and PDAs also benefit from well designed sites.
+Users accessing the information via hand held devices such as smartphones and tablets also benefit from well designed sites.
 In fact, ALL users benefit from sites created with accessible web design.
 You, as the developer, benefit when all users can access your site.

 How do I begin?